 The green leafy parts of the carrot are safe to eat despite rumours they are poisonous (source).

 Apparently you can make jam from carrots.
 The recipe looks like it would be worth trying if you happen to have 18 cups of shredded carrots.
 Let me know if you try this Carrot Jam from Food and Wine.

 Both carrots and carrot tops can be used to make homemade broth or stock.
 Add them to your chicken, turkey or beef broth for flavour and vitamins, and include them in your vegetable broth, too.
 You can even use the carrot peels to make broth (see Vegetable Broth from Veggie Scraps from It Doesn’t Taste Like Chicken).

 Did you know you can make carrots taste like hotdogs?
 I don’t like hotdogs, so I don’t think I would like carrots made to taste like hotdogs.
-This might appeal to kids or people who don’t eat meat.
-Carrot Hot Dogs from Thug Kitchen cookbook via Liete’s Culinaria
+But, this carrot recipe might appeal to kids or people who don’t eat meat.
+Carrot Hot Dogs from Thug Kitchen cookbook via Liete’s Culinaria.

-Apparently, you can even make Carrot Bacon from Yum Some.
+Apparently, you can even make Carrot Bacon with this recipe from Yum Some.

 Did I miss any of your favourite ways to eat carrots?
 Please comment below with your favourite carrot recipes.